pitosalas/cleancont/output/2019-06-13-some-great-links-for-06142019.md

 ---
 title: "Some great links for  06/14/2019"
-subtitle: "[Enhanced Shell Scripting with Ruby](https://www.devdungeon.com/content/enhanced-shell-scripting-rub..."
+subtitle: "Enhanced Shell Scripting with Ruby"
 category: "301"
 tags: []
 date: "2019-06-13"